 If you have any questions regarding this information or if you're ready to get started, you can contact me here or e-mail me at .

-Step 1 – Get ready to buy a home
+Step 1 – Prepare to buy

 Step 2 – Speak with a real estate agent

-We'll discuss the mortgage and housing industries, other economic factors that could affect your buying decision today or in the future.
+We'll discuss everything from neighborhoods, schools in the Mifflintown area, the mortgage industry, to any other economic factors that may affect your buying decision today or in the future.

-Step 3 – Start house hunting
+Step 3 – Start house-hunting

-Step 4 – Understand the market
+Step 4 – Know the market

 Step 6 – Negotiate

-Step 7 – Secure your loan
+Step 7 – Secure financing

 Step 8 – Close the deal